-Have you seen Cubetto has arrived??
-Check out the Cubetto Kickstarter campaign which launched TODAY for more exciting information.
+Have you seen that Cubetto has arrived?
+Check out the Cubetto Kickstarter campaign, which launched TODAY, for more exciting information.

-If you haven’t yet seen this playful wooden robot from Primo Toys, you’re in for a treat.
-Cubetto is designed for children ages 3 and up to help them learn the basics of computer programming, along with other STEM skills too.
-Unlike other similar coding toys, which have really boomed in recent years, it doesn’t use a screen, but comes with a set of instruction blocks that equate to a coding language you can actually touch.
+If you haven’t seen this playful wooden robot from Primo Toys, you’re in for a treat.
+Cubetto is designed for children ages 3 and up to help them learn the basics of computer programming and other STEM skills.
+Unlike other similar coding toys, which have really boomed in recent years, it doesn’t use a screen but comes with a set of instruction blocks that equate to a coding language you can actually touch.

 The playset is beautifully packaged and very visually appealing.
 My children couldn’t wait to get started.